1. School of Aquatic and Fishery Sciences, University of Washington, Seattle, WA

 Whole genome substitution rate varies among individual species included in the study; rates largely fall between previously published average estimates for mysticetes and odontocetes (Figure 1).

 Figure 1.
 Left: Whole genome annual substitution rate for each cetacean species included in the study, colored by species.
 Warm colors = mysticetes.
 Cool colors = odontocetes.
 Reference distance shown by shape.
 Species abbreviation codes as in Table 1.
 Average annual mysticete and odontocete substitution rate estimates from Dornburg et al. 2012 (UCLN model) shown as dashed and dot-dash lines, respectively.
-Images from phylopic.org.
+Images from phylopic.org and rphylopic.
 Right: Difference in substitution rates between odontocetes (blue) and mysticetes (yellow) across three divergence time strata.

 Figure 1.
 Left: Whole genome annual substitution rate for each cetacean species included in the study, colored by species.
 Warm colors = mysticetes.
 Cool colors = odontocetes.
 Reference distance shown by shape.
 Species abbreviation codes as in Table 1.
 Average annual mysticete and odontocete substitution rate estimates from Dornburg et al. 2012 (UCLN model) shown as dashed and dot-dash lines, respectively.
-Images from phylopic.org.
+Images from phylopic.org and rphylopic.
 Right: Difference in substitution rates between odontocetes (blue) and mysticetes (yellow) across three divergence time strata.

 Phylogenetic or demographic effects on substitution rate

-We then re-analyzed substitution rate between suborders using generational substitution rates, and found no significant differentiation (ANOVA p = 0.15, Figure 2).
+We then re-analyzed substitution rate between suborders using generational substitution rates, and found no significant differentiation (ANOVA p = 0.29, Figure 2).
 Further, the observed pattern in substitution rate differentiation between suborders is flipped, with a higher mean generational substitution rate in the mysticetes than in the odontocetes.

-When examining the effect of maximum lifespan, asymptotic length, and generation time on annual substitution rate, while controlling for phylogenetic inertia, the model with the lowest AIC included only lifespan but it was not a significant parameter (p = 0.97).
-However, when considering generational substitution rate using maximum lifespan and asymptotic length as the predictor variables - again controlling for phylogenetic inertia - we found that the AIC-selected model included a significant positive effect of maximum lifespan (p = 1.4^{-5}, Figure 2), such that generational substitution rate increases with increasing maximum lifespan.
-Models including asymptotic length had higher AIC values than the model with lifespan as the only parameter; it follows that asymptotic length was not a significant predictor of generational substitution rate when considered as the only model parameter or in combination with maximum lifespan.
+Maximum lifespan was a significant positive driver of generational substitution rate in the AIC-selected model (AIC = -572.1332894), again controlling for phylogenetic inertia (p = 7^{-5}, Figure 2).
+The model including asymptotic length had higher a AIC value than the model with lifespan as the only parameter (next model \(\Delta\)AIC = 45); it follows that asymptotic length was not a significant predictor of generational substitution rate when considered as the only model parameter or in combination with maximum lifespan.

 Pipeline effects on substitution rate